sajjadujjamanemon09/Donation-Campaign-A8/README.md

 Within this project, I've categorized donations into four distinct types: Health, Food, Clothing, and Education.
-To organize and navigate through this project, I've set up four key paths: /home, /donation, /statistics, and /donations.id.
+To organize and navigate through this project, I've set up four paths: /home, /donation, /statistics, and /donations.id.

 Here are the project features listed: